Ria424/developers-animatesdk-docs/Flash_object/Flash4.md

 #### Parameters

-**description** An optional string that specifies the description of the Browse For Folder dialog box.
+**description** `string?"Select Folder."`; An optional string that specifies the description of the Browse For Folder dialog box.
 If this parameter is omitted, the dialog box title is "Select Folder."

 #### Returns

-The URL of the folder, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.
+`string`; The URL of the folder, expressed as a file:/// URI; returns null if the user cancels out of the dialog box.

 #### Description

-Method; displays a Browse for Folder dialog box and lets the user select a folder.
+Method; Displays a Browse for Folder dialog box and lets the user select a folder.

 #### Example